butlerx/wetty/docs/docker.md

 $ docker-compose up -d
 ```

-This will start 2 containers, one will be WeTTy container running ssh client the
+This will start 2 containers, one will be WeTTY container running ssh client the
 other will be a container running ssh server.

 Visit the appropriate URL in your browser